olegush/27_shop_score/README.md

 # Shop Score Page

-[This site](ttps://dvmn-shop-score.herokuapp.com/)  is a simple service to control order processing of a e-shop.
-Index page displays total managers activity as pie chart shows how many orders waiting confirmation and how long.
+[This site](https://dvmn-shop-score.herokuapp.com/)  is a simple service to control order processing.
+Index page displays total score as pie chart shows how many orders waiting confirmation and how long.
 Based on Flask with PostgreSQL and Matplotlib for drawing the pie chart.

 # How to Install